 She first worked for Freedom Scientific, L.L.C., a company based in Florida, USA and the leading developer of assistive technology for people with vision impairment.
-In the beginning of her career, Roselle designed a system for writing and reading mathematical and scientific notation on Windows-based PCs using 3-D digital audio and Braille displays.
+Roselle began her career by designing a system for writing and reading mathematical and scientific notation on Windows®-based PCs using 3-D digital audio and Braille displays.

-Later, she helped develop the first Windows Mobile® screen reader for touch-screen smartphones and PDAs which converted screen content into synthesized speech, magnified text, and Braille output.
-She defined the Braille interface of similar software for the Symbian® OS, enabling even the deaf-blind to use popular Nokia phones.
-During her tenure as Product Manager of these software innovations, Code Factory of Barcelona, Spain, garnered recognition from the American Foundation for the Blind at the 2008 AFB Access Awards.
+Afterwards with Code Factory (Barcelona, Spain), she shared her expertise to develop the first Windows Mobile® screen reader for touch-screen smartphones and PDAs which converted displayed content into synthesized speech, magnified text, and Braille output.
+During her tenure as Product Manager, the company also garnered recognition for their groundbreaking multi-platform mobile software releases, including the AFB Access Award from the American Foundation for the Blind.

-She also guided an international team of sighted programmers to develop a talking GPS navigation solution for blind pedestrians, based on the Windows Mobile platform and using the software architecture and GPS maps from the Sendero Group, which won the International CES Best of Innovations Design and Engineering Award.
+In collaboration with the Sendero Group, L.L.C.
+(California, USA), she also guided an international team of sighted programmers to develop a talking GPS navigation solution for blind pedestrians, which won the International CES Best of Innovations Design and Engineering Award in 2009.

-Most recently, she was recognized as one of the Pinay in Action (PIA) awardees for 2015 by Sen. Pia Cayetano, and was included in the ‘Empowered Women: Raising the Bar’ exhibit at the Senate which featured outstanding women who have made valuable contributions in different areas of society.
+In 2015, she was one of the Pinay in Action (PIA) awardees of Sen. Pia Cayetano, and was included in the ‘Empowered Women: Raising the Bar’ exhibit held at the Philippine Senate, which recognized outstanding women who have made valuable contributions in different areas of society.

-Also as part of the Asian Center for Trainers and Speakers (a division of the Breakthrough Leadership Management Consultancy group), Roselle has given talks on various topics including personal development, overcoming challenges, achieving excellence, and individual leadership to large audiences of all ages, students of all levels, professionals in different fields, and the disabled and non-disabled alike.
+A motivational speaker since 1998 and one of the first members of the Asian Center for Trainers and Speakers (under Salt and Light Ventures, a division of the Breakthrough Leadership Management Consultancy group), Roselle has given talks on various topics including personal development, overcoming challenges, achieving excellence, and individual leadership.
+Her audiences consist of professionals in different fields, employees of multinational corporations and local businesses, students of all ages, and the disabled and non-disabled alike.